Inshore Fishing Crystal River, FL – What to Expect in the New Year

 Redfish

 Redfish are one of the most sought-after species in Crystal River.
 Recognizable by their copper-bronze body and a distinctive black spot near their tail, redfish are stunning in the sunlight as they cruise through the shallow flats.
 During winter, they tend to move into shallow mudflats where the sun warms the water, making them easier to spot.
 Look for them tailing in shallow waters or near mangroves and oyster bars.
-Redfish are known for their aggressive feeding habits and can be caught using live bait like shrimp or cut mullet.
+Reds are known for their aggressive feeding habits and can be caught using live bait like shrimp or cut mullet.
 Artificial lures, such as gold spoons or soft plastics, also work well, especially when fished slowly.

 Spotted Seatrout